John Butler (musician): Solo

 In July 2009, Butler undertook a solo overseas tour commencing in North America, where he played at the Montreal Jazz Festival, the Rothbury Music Festival in Michigan and The Mile High Music Festival in Denver.
 In North America he sold out headline shows in Toronto and Los Angeles.
 In Europe, Butler played at the Folies Bergère in Paris and London's Union Chapel.
 He also performed at Cannes, Amsterdam and Antwerp.

 Upon his return in August, he took part in the Cannot Buy My Soul concert at the Queensland Music Festival.
 Butler performed alongside other local musicians (including Paul Kelly, Missy Higgins, Troy Cassar-Daley, Clare Bowditch, Tex Perkins and Bernard Fanning) reinterpreting the catalogue of indigenous Australian musician Kev Carmody.
 Butler's interpretation of the song, "Thou Shalt Not Steal", was included on the compilation album, and later was featured on the iTunes Deluxe album of Grand National.
 Butler participated at the Garma Festival of Traditional Cultures located in Northeast Arnhem Land in the Northern Territory.

+In 2025, Butler released his solo studio album, Prism, this marked his first full production album after stepping away from the John Butler Trio moniker and was produced entirely solo.
+When touring to promote the album, Butler formed and played with a band consisting of Michael Barker (drums), Michael Boase (percussion), and Ian Peres (bass guitar).
+Notably, this was Michael Barker's first return to playing with Butler since 2009, having previously been a member of the John Butler Trio.

 Jarrah

-In July 2002, Jarrah Records was created by Butler, members of fellow Western Australian act The Waifs and their common manager, Stevens.
+In July 2002, Jarrah Records was created by Butler, members of fellow Western Australian act The Waifs and their common manager, Phil Stevens.
 Being a partner in a record label allowed Butler to maximise artistic control of his recordings.

 Equipment and technique

 Butler plays harmonica, didgeridoo, drums, lap-steel, banjo and amplified acoustic guitars and his custom-made, 11-string Maton guitar.
 Butler prefers the Maton custom 11-string guitar and often uses a Seymour Duncan SA-6 Mag Mic pick-up with a Marshall Amplification JMP Super Lead Head and a Marshall 4×12 cabinet.
 He uses a variety of electronic effects including distortion, reverb / delay and wah-wah pedal to achieve his unique sound.
-Butler uses long, pointed fiberglass fingernails for finger picking.
+Butler uses long, pointed fibreglass fingernails for finger picking.
+Ocean's arrangement is similar to Salento pizzica.